 If you've broken down in the middle or right lanes, or if it's not safe to leave the car:

 Smart motorways use CCTV to check for breakdowns, and can close your lane once they're aware of you.

 Breaking down on quieter roads

-1. Pull over to a safe place, away from the traffic.
+Pull over to a safe place away from traffic.

-3. Place the red warning triangle at least 45 metres behind the car on the same side of the road.
+If you have one, put a red warning triangle at least 45 metres behind the car.
+This should be on the same side of the road as your car.

 45 metres is about 60 steps from the back of the car.

 Call for help.
 This could be your breakdown provider if you have one, or a local garage.

 If your car is obstructing the road, call the police on 101 (the non-emergency number) and let them know.
 They may need to divert traffic or make the area safe.

 It's best to prepare for the possibility of a break down so you have all you need to deal with the situation.